• Products

 • It enables the instant transfer of securities ownership

-Equity, fixed-income securities like bonds or treasury bills, and currency are the financial products traded in spot markets. commodities also dominate spot markets.
+Equity, fixed-income securities like bonds or treasury bills, and currency are the financial products traded in spot markets.
+Commodities also dominate spot markets.
 The trade of energy, metals, food, cattle, and other commodities is quite common.
 Apart from non-perishable commodities, you can also trade in perishable products like food grains.

 The settlement of shares, currencies, and commodities on spot markets happens instantly.
 The spot rate is the stated rate for a quick settlement.
 It is often known as the spot price of an asset.
 The spot rate is the existing market price of an asset.
 The amount that buyers are willing to pay and the amount that sellers are ready to take for the security together determine the spot rate.
 The demand and supply of an asset determine the spot pricing.
 But other elements, such as prospects for the future, can also affect the spot rate of assets.